jnozzi/cocoadev.com/markdown/BridgingForFunAndProfit.md

 No, I have no quick solution.
 And now I have to go and work.
 Excuse me again, and good luck.

- -- General/KritTer
+ -- KritTer

  ----

  Reason for copying is because I might want to subclass the class and add extra variables.
 If I simply return the CF stuff, I don't get the extra memory.
-A bit like wanting to use an General/NSMutableArray, but expecting General/[[NSObject alloc] init] to provide me everything I need.
+A bit like wanting to use an NSMutableArray, but expecting [[NSObject alloc] init] to provide me everything I need.

  Yeah, it means jumping through lots of hoops.
 And I've still got all sorts of problems with it, but it's almost working.

- General/TufTy
+ TufTy

 So make it a class cluster like all the other bridged stuff.
-I just can't see how you could get around the whole memory deallocation problem. -- General/KritTer
+I just can't see how you could get around the whole memory deallocation problem. -- KritTer

 ----
 Forgive the obvious question, but if I wanted to make a subclass of a class that is toll-free bridged, but still wanted to retain the bridging, how could I add an interface variable?